 Care Proceedings – In addition to being successful in a number of local authority tenders for care work, barristers regularly appear for parents, children’s guardians and intervenors.
 Barristers are frequently instructed to advise and appear cases involving serious non accidental injury, sexual abuse, factitious illness, terrorism, forced marriage, deprivation of liberty involving children over 16 and cases involving the cross border movement of children within care proceedings, including cases where children have been abducted while in care and the use of the Inherent Jurisdiction of the court in the context of public law proceedings.

-Adoption – Members of chambers are frequently instructed in contested adoption applications and intercountry adoptions.
+Adoption – Barristers are frequently instructed in contested adoption applications and intercountry adoptions.